5 times parasites affected the course of wars

 Before the rapid increase in medical knowledge around World War II, parasites caused epidemics that claimed entire formations and tipped campaigns forcefully for one side to the other.

-From the Revolutionary War to World War I, here are five times that pests defeated an army:
+From the Revolutionary War to World War I, here are five times that parasites defeated an army

 1. Constant fevers spread by mosquitoes crippled British forces in the Revolutionary War